AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 - :doc:`Create metadata using the AIND metadata-mapper <todo>`.
 - :doc:`Learn about the philosophy behind aind-data-schema<general>`.
 - :doc:`Learn about how coordinate systems work<coordinate_systems>`.
+- `Report an issue or request an addition to the metadata schema <https://github.com/AllenNeuralDynamics/aind-data-schema/issues>`_.
-- :doc:`Request additions or changes to the metadata schema<contributing>`.
+- `Build my own changes to the metadata schema <https://github.com/AllenNeuralDynamics/aind-data-schema/blob/dev/CONTRIBUTING.md>`_.

 .. toctree::